DFHack/dfhack/README.rst

 :set:          Set zone under cursor as default for future assigns.
 :assign:       Assign unit(s) to the pen or pit marked with the 'set' command.
 If no filters are set a unit must be selected in the in-game ui.
 Can also be followed by a valid zone id which will be set instead.
 :unassign:     Unassign selected creature from it's zone.
-:autonestbox:  Assign all (unless count is specified) unpastured female egg-layers to empty pens which contain a nestbox.
-If the pen is bigger than 1x1 the nestbox must be placed at the top left corner to be recognized.
-Only 1 unit will be assigned per pen.
 :uinfo:        Print info about unit(s).
 If no filters are set a unit must be selected in the in-game ui.
 :zinfo:        Print info about zone(s).
 If no filters are set zones under the cursor are listed.
 :verbose:      Print some more info.